-- 1. Letters of intent, containing PI name, project title and faculty team must be submitted to the Water Institute (wgraham@ufl.edu) by date??. - 2.
-Attendance at an information meeting on date?? is strongly recommended for those who have submitted letters of intent. - 3.
-Proposals must be submitted electronically to the Water Institute (wgraham@ufl.edu) by date ?? and should consist of the following materials: - Cover Page with project title, faculty team, and their affiliations.
-Signed by the PI and Co-PIs. - Interdisciplinary Research Theme (3- 6 pages) including description integrative interdisciplinary theme; background data and information to support theme; disciplinary and collaborative research questions and methods; and existing and potential sources of external funding for proposed research. - Proposed Integrative Activities (2-3 pages) including a description of overall teambuilding approach, philosophy and previous experience working in interdisciplinary teams; and a detailed description of the suite of integrative activities, with individual goals, timeline, budget, and proposed involvement of Water Institute staff for each. - Project evaluation: Description of evaluation plans, including engagement in external evaluation (see Evaluation in Appendix A) - Project Timeline (1 page) including timeline for student recruitment and selection, group proposal development, research and integrative activities, as well as the role and contribution of each member of the faculty team. - References - Brief (maximum of 2 pages) Curriculum Vitae for the Principal Investigator and each of the Co-PIs and a list of their currently funded research with percent time commitment to each funded project. - Statement of Departmental Support for proposal and any Department-specific teaching requirements that may required of Graduate Fellows.
+- 1. Letters of intent, containing PI name, project title and faculty team must be submitted to the Water Institute (wgraham@ufl.edu) by August 30th, 2012 - 2.
+Attendance at an information meeting on September 6th, 2012 is strongly recommended for those who have submitted letters of intent. - 3.
+Proposals must be submitted electronically to the Water Institute (wgraham@ufl.edu) by date October 1, 2012 and should consist of the following materials: - Cover Page with project title, faculty team, and their affiliations.
+Signed by the PI and Co-PIs. - Interdisciplinary Research Theme (3- 6 pages) including description integrative interdisciplinary theme; background data and information to support theme; disciplinary and collaborative research questions and methods; and existing and potential sources of external funding for proposed research. - Proposed Integrative Activities (2-3 pages) including a description of overall team-building approach, philosophy and previous experience working in interdisciplinary teams; and a detailed description of the suite of integrative activities, with individual goals, timeline, budget (maximum \$25,000), and proposed involvement of Water Institute staff for each. - Project Timeline (1 page) including timeline for student recruitment and selection, group proposal development, research and integrative activities, as well as the role and contribution of each member of the faculty team. - References

+- Brief (maximum of 2 pages) Curriculum Vitae for the Principal Investigator and each of the Co-PIs and a list of their currently funded research with percent time commitment to each funded project. - Statement of Departmental Support for proposal and any Department-specific teaching requirements that may required of Graduate Fellows.